How to get feedback from your team

 3. Don't be defensive and make them feel listened to

 However, this does not mean that you should accept all feedback.
-Sometimes, you had a good reason for doing something a certain way.
+Sometimes, you have a good reason for doing something a certain way.

 Summary